-- 1. Education & Experience Requirements - A. A two-year degree in law enforcement, criminal justice, or closely-related field; OR a minimum of two (2) years of verifiable experience related to the treatment, prevention, or training in reducing chemical abuse; OR a minimum of one (1) year of verifiable experience working in a police department with responsibility in addressing opioid abuse either through procurement, prevention, training, or coordination; AND - B. Completion of a Peer Recovery Specialist certification course; AND a minimum of two (2) years of freedom from substance use. - 2.
-License Requirements - A. Possess and maintain a valid Minnesota Class D driver's license or privilege. - 3.
-Knowledge Requirements - A. Knowledge of proper methods and procedures for receiving and storing naloxone kits. - B. Knowledge of the proper handling of naloxone kits. - C. Knowledge of Minnesota Comprehensive Assessment and Treatment Eligibility Guidelines. - D. Knowledge of law enforcement recordkeeping procedures and requirements. - E. Knowledge of basic interviewing techniques. - F. Knowledge of problem-solving and conflict-resolution techniques. - G. Knowledge of applicable safety requirements. - H. Knowledge of, or the ability to learn, City policies and procedures. - 4.
-Skill Requirements - A. Skill in interpreting and applying federal, state, and local policies, procedures, laws, and regulations. - B. Skill in utilizing discretion in the handling and disclosure of confidential information. - C. Skill in organizing and setting priorities for a variety of projects and tasks in an effective and efficient manner to ensure meeting of deadlines. - D. Skill in the operation of office equipment including, but not limited to, general computer systems, job required software applications, the internet, and modern office equipment. - E. Skill in managing one's own time. - F. Skill in completing assignments accurately and with attention to detail. - 5.
-Ability Requirements - A. Ability to provide effective training to others. - B. Ability to use initiative and independent judgment within established policies and procedural guidelines and exercise discretion in the absence of specific instructions. - C. Ability to adapt to changing technologies and learn functionality of new equipment and systems. - D. Ability to maintain confidentiality. - E. Ability to read and comprehend instructions, correspondence, and memos. - F. Ability to prepare routine reports and correspondence. - G. Ability to show keen attention to detail in all aspects of the job. - H. Ability to work with computer systems related to the management of evidence. - I. Ability to create and maintain a positive working environment that welcomes diversity, ensures cooperation, and promotes respect by sharing expertise with team members, fostering safe work practices, and developing trusting work relationships. - J. Ability to communicate and interact effectively with members of the public. - K. Ability to communicate effectively both orally and in writing. - L. Ability to understand and follow instructions. - M. Ability to problem-solve a variety of situations. - N. Ability to set priorities and complete assignments on time. - O. Ability to attend work as scheduled and/or required.
+- A. Knowledge of proper methods and procedures for receiving and storing naloxone kits. - B. Knowledge of the proper handling of naloxone kits. - C. Knowledge of Minnesota Comprehensive Assessment and Treatment Eligibility Guidelines. - D. Knowledge of law enforcement recordkeeping procedures and requirements. - E. Knowledge of basic interviewing techniques. - F. Knowledge of problem-solving and conflict-resolution techniques. - G. Knowledge of applicable safety requirements. - H. Knowledge of, or the ability to learn, City policies and procedures.

+4. Skill Requirements

+- Skill in interpreting and applying federal, state, and local policies, procedures, laws, and regulations. - B. Skill in utilizing discretion in the handling and disclosure of confidential information. - C. Skill in organizing and setting priorities for a variety of projects and tasks in an effective and efficient manner to ensure meeting of deadlines. - D. Skill in the operation of office equipment including, but not limited to, general computer systems, job required software applications, the internet, and modern office equipment. - E. Skill in managing one's own time. - F. Skill in completing assignments accurately and with attention to detail.

+5. Ability Requirements

+- A. Ability to provide effective training to others. - B. Ability to use initiative and independent judgment within established policies and procedural guidelines and exercise discretion in the absence of specific instructions. - C. Ability to adapt to changing technologies and learn functionality of new equipment and systems. - D. Ability to maintain confidentiality. - E. Ability to read and comprehend instructions, correspondence, and memos. - F. Ability to prepare routine reports and correspondence. - G. Ability to show keen attention to detail in all aspects of the job. - H. Ability to work with computer systems related to the management of evidence. - Ability to create and maintain a positive working environment that welcomes diversity, ensures cooperation, and promotes respect by sharing expertise with team members, fostering safe work practices, and developing trusting work relationships. - J. Ability to communicate and interact effectively with members of the public. - K. Ability to communicate effectively both orally and in writing. - L. Ability to understand and follow instructions. - M. Ability to problem-solve a variety of situations. - N. Ability to set priorities and complete assignments on time. - O. Ability to attend work as scheduled and/or required.